kgottfri/portfolio/_projects/codeforpdxwebsite.md

 ---
 name: Code for PDX Website redesign
 description: The organization Code for PDX needed to redesign their website
-contribution: Lead and contributed to the redesign and implementation of the website.
+contribution: Lead and contributed to the redesign and implementation of the Code for PDX website.
+Performed code reviews, peered programming sessions, and contributed to design and implementation discussions and decisions.
 ruby: ruby
 jekyll: jekyll
 html: html